Associate’s Degree in Counseling

 SUNY Adirondack

 At the SUNY Adirondack campus, students can earn an Associate of Applied Science (AAS) in Criminal Justice: Substance Abuse Services by completing 64 semester credits in two years of full-time study.
-In addition to coursework in substance abuse theories and counseling, this program requires students to complete coursework in criminal justice and clinical psychology to understand legal, ethical, and practical challenges clients may face in relation to the law when receiving substance abuse counseling services.
+In addition to coursework in substance abuse theories and counseling, this program requires students to complete coursework in criminal justice and clinical psychology to understand legal, ethical, and practical challenges clients may face when receiving substance abuse counseling services.
 The program also provides students with hands-on learning experience through a required internship at a related agency that connects substance abuse and addiction to broader, interlinked issues of the law, mental health, and the criminal justice sector.
 Examples of required course topics include human services, abnormal psychology, chemical dependency, ethics in substance abuse counseling, and statistics.
 Transfer options to related bachelor’s degree programs are available for other SUNY campuses or post-secondary institutions in the state.

 Online Counseling Associate’s Degree Programs